Home

 And the protocols described in books like "Difficult Conversations" by Douglas Stone, Bruce Patton, and Sheila Heen of the Harvard Negotiation Project as well as the general understanding of what you are trying to accomplish have been pivotal in the success of many couples in finding their own way to get the hot issues on the table in a form that leads to solutions.

-If you want to have a relationship that feels better than being alone, you have to find a healthy way to handle the inevitable conflicts that come with the territory.
-The sooner you start building the right kinds of conflict management to go at this for you, the better.
+You can have a relationship that feels better than being alone, but you have to find a healthy way to handle the inevitable conflicts that come with the territory.